Home > Stopping breastfeeding

 How do I stop breastfeeding?

 If you make the decision to stop breastfeeding then ensure you reduce the amount of breastfeeds gradually to prevent your breasts becoming engorged.
-Contact your Breastfeeding Peer Support Worker for information and support.
+Contact your Infant Feeding Support Worker for information and support.

 Time away from baby